imsudip/coreply/README.md

 ![Coreply banner](./docs/static/coreply_banner.png)

-**Coreply** is an open-source Android app designed to make texting faster and smarter by providing AI-generated auto-fill suggestions while you type.
-Whether you're replying to friends, family, or colleagues, coreply enhances your typing experience with intelligent, context-aware suggestions.
+**Coreply** is an open-source Android app designed to make texting faster and smarter by providing texting suggestions while you type.
+Whether you're replying to friends, family, or colleagues, Coreply enhances your typing experience with intelligent, context-aware suggestions.

 ## Supported Texting Apps